 Toy Story Land Costume Ideas

 With Toy Story Land opening at Walt Disney World and Pixar Pier at Disneyland, don’t be surprised if you see a lot more ‘toys’ in the parks.
-This DIY Woody costume is pretty easy to pull together.
 How cute is this DIY Toy Story Alien costume?
 I love this Buzz Lightyear inspired outfit that our Day Trips Traveling Mom created for her daughter!

 More Disney Character Costumes